bobia9991/Variant-Detection-Introduction-GATK/README.md

 ### Sample Data Download
 For the GATK pipe line we will be using SRR1517848 dataset belongs to PRJNA59853 project.
 The project was designed by Broad institute as a part of generating haplotype map for human genome.
-SRR1517848 dataset is a Illumina random exon sequencing of genomic DNA paired-end library sequenced on Illumina HiSeq 2000 platform with read length of 75bps.
+SRR1517848 dataset is random exon sequencing of genomic DNA (paired-end library) on Illumina HiSeq 2000 platform with read length of 75bps.
+The first step will be to download the data from SRA database using `fastq-dump` application of `sratoolkit`.While downloading we will be splitting the SRA format file into two fastq files; forward and reverse (R1 and R2)strand by using `--split-files` option in the command

 <pre>
 #!/bin/bash